Adorned Brood: History (1993–2006)

 After the foundation in 1993, Adorned Brood recorded two demo tapes.
 They signed a contract to German music label Folter Records.
-They recorded their first studio album Hiltia in 1996.
-They recorded a new album, called Wigand, in 1998.
+They recorded their first two albums Hiltia and Wigand in 1996 and 1998 respectively.
 Only 1,000 copies of each album were released.

-They signed a contract with Moonstorm Records.
-Their third album, Asgard, was released in 2000.
+They later signed a contract with Moonstorm Records and released their third album, Asgard, in 2000.
 Lead singer Erik Hecht from the band Subway to Sally joined Adorned Brood for their fourth album, Erdenkraft, in 2000.

 They toured with Subway to Sally, and played at the music festivals Summer Breeze Open Air, Partysan, Wave Gotik Treffen and Feuertanz Festival.